 Pitch Your Tent on High Ground

-This might seem obvious, but no list of rain camping tips is complete without the reminder that water runs downhill.
+This might seem like a no-brainer, but no list of rain camping tips is complete without the reminder that water runs downhill.
 So don’t make camp at the bottom of a hill.
 You’ll want to pitch a tent on the flattest available ground for comfort while sleeping.
 If possible, however, set up a portion of your campsite on terrain that’s slightly sloped.
 The ground on a hill won’t have pools of water anywhere, so if you can hang a tarp above a gently sloped area that you’ll use for cooking, gear maintenance, card games, and so forth, you’ll enjoy an overall drier experience.

 Lay a Tarp Down Inside Your Tent

 Unless I’m climbing a mountain or doing a really difficult hike, I always bring a spare tarp with me even if the forecast is fair.
 When no rain is falling, I place the tarp under my tent to prevent moisture in the ground from seeping upward and to tamp down any sharp brambles or twigs that might poke up.
 If I’m actively camping in the rain or it’s likely to pour, I advise putting your waterproof tarp down inside the tent.
 Laid under the tent, the tarp can inadvertently collect water that will pool underneath, making it more likely your tent will soak through.
 Inside the tent, water that seeps up through the floor or goes dripping down along the sides will end up under the tarp, so your sleeping bag, your pack, and all the rest of your gear on top of the tarp will stay dry.

 Sidebar: Make sure you have a waterproof tent with a rainfly.
 But you already thought of that, right?
 And you tested the tent and checked for punctures or tears?
 Great.